bavouasoft/googlebooks/README.md

 ## How does it Work

 Search a book via the Google Books API by typing in a title and clicking on "Search".
-You have the option to View or Save a it to the Mongo backend.
+You have the option to View or Save your book to the Mongo backend.
-You can always come back to View the book saved and to Delete it from the backend.
+You can always come back to View the book you saved and Delete it from the backend if you want.

 ## Technologies Used